Public vs. Private IP Addresses: What’s the Difference?

 What is a 192.168 IP address?

 An address starting with 192.168 belongs to the private IP range 192.168.0.0/16, defined in RFC 1918.
 It is the most common private range used by home routers.
 When your router assigns your phone an address like 192.168.1.15, that address works only within your local network.
-It cannot be reached from the internet, and millions of other networks use the exact same range simultaneously.
+It cannot be reached from the internet.
+Millions of other networks use the exact same range simultaneously.

 Can someone hack me using my public IP address?

-Knowing your public IP address alone is not enough to hack you, but it is a starting point.
+Knowing your public IP address alone is not enough to hack you.
+It is a starting point.
 An attacker could scan your public IP for open ports and attempt to exploit vulnerable services.
-This is why you should keep your router firmware updated, disable remote management features you do not use, use strong passwords, and run a firewall.
-A public IP is not a vulnerability in itself — exposed, unpatched services behind it are.
+Keep your router firmware updated.
+Disable remote management features.
+Use strong passwords.
+And run a firewall.
+A public IP is not a vulnerability in itself.
+Exposed, unpatched services behind it are.

 How many private IP addresses are available?